Neuroscience and Yoga Workshop

 This in-person workshop is Part 2.
 It provides an in-depth understanding of how and why Yoga works and how the intersection of Yoga and neuroscience provides a more complete framework for healing physically, emotionally, and mentally.

-Part 3 is only offered for those who have signed up for the Neuroscience and Yoga Teacher Training Certification.
+Part 3 is only offered to those who have signed up for the Neuroscience and Yoga Teacher Training Certification, July 14–18, 2022.

 Anyone can take this workshop for their own learning experience.